Jayden Wareham: Loan to Leyton Orient

 On 1 September 2022, Wareham joined EFL League Two side Leyton Orient on a season-long loan.
 It took the Ascot-born striker just over two weeks to make his Leyton Orient debut, with it coming during an EFL Trophy group stage tie against Sutton United, in which he netted two goals within the first 10 minutes of the eventual 3–1 victory.
 These goals proved to be his only contribution in an Orient shirt, with Chelsea cutting the loan short in January 2023.
 He returned to West London with seven appearances and two goals to his name during the six-month spell.

 Reading

 On 1 September 2023, Wareham returned to his boyhood club, Reading signing a one-year deal following his release from Chelsea.
 Later that month, he made his debut for the club starting in their historic 9–0 away victory over Exeter City in the EFL Trophy, featuring for just over an hour.

 On 8 May 2024, Reading activated a one-year extension to Wareham's contract, keeping him at the club until the summer of 2025.
 He scored his first goal for Reading in an EFL Trophy tie against West Ham United U21s on 20 August 2024.
-Wareham scored his first league goal for Reading in a 2-1 away win against Exeter City on 22 October 2024, before scoring his first league goal at the Select Car Leasing Stadium 11 February 2025 in a 1-1 draw against Shrewsbury Town.
+Wareham scored his first league goal for Reading in a 2–1 away win against Exeter City on 22 October 2024, before scoring his first league goal at the Madjeski Stadium 11 February 2025 in a 1–1 draw against Shrewsbury Town.